Skip to content

-RSL enables client applications to securely license and access proprietary digital assets, including paywalled web content, images, videos, books, or datasets, by using Encrypted Media Standard (EMS) files.
-Encrypted content files are indicated by the encrypted="true"
+RSL enables client applications to securely license and access proprietary digital assets, including paywalled web content, images, videos, books, and datasets, by using Encrypted Media Standard (EMS) files.
+Encrypted content files are identified by the encrypted="true" attribute on the <content> element in an RSL license.

 The choice of cryptographic algorithms and the implementation of encryption and decryption for EMS files are out of scope for this specification and are left to individual license server operators.